 Work on your fitness

 The fitness demands of Aussie Rules are great.
-Players may cover over 15km (over 9 miles) in a typical game, made up of many short high intensity sprint efforts.
-As such, players need to possess good fitness as well as the other skills such as kicking, marking, handballing, tackling, bumping and jumping.
+Players can cover over 15km (9 miles) in a typical game, made up of many short high intensity sprint efforts.
+As such, players need to possess good fitness levels as well as the other skills such as kicking, marking, handballing, tackling, bumping and jumping.

 Don’t backchat the umpire